Help instructions

 PHAGES

-This section provides detailed information about phage taxonomy, phage genome and phage gene regualtion as well as numerous links to other related databases.
-User can select the pahge of interest from the pull down menu.
+This section provides detailed information about phage taxonomy, phage genome and phage gene regulation as well as numerous links to other related databases.
+User can select the phage of interest from the pull down menu.
 If the data are not available for the phage, its name is in gray an can not be selected.

 Features

-Basic information about the phage is sumarised in this table.
-Besides the phage and phage host taxonomical classification, user is presented with links to the EMBL, UniProt, Taxonomy, NCBI Genome and ICTVdb databaes.
-Dynamicaly generated list of phage related articles in PubMed Central and two other internal links (BioTapestry Viewer BioTapestry Viewer - see below, and direct link to the list of all regulatory sites associated with a phage) are also present.
+Basic information about the phage is summarized in this table.
+Besides the phage and phage host taxonomical classification, user is presented with links to the EMBL, UniProt, Taxonomy, NCBI Genome, ViralZone and ICTVdb databases.
+Dynamically generated list of phage related articles in PubMed Central and two other internal links (BioTapestry Viewer BioTapestry Viewer - see below, and direct link to the list of all regulatory sites associated with a phage) are also present.

 We have adapted BioTapestry tool (Longabaugh et al. 2009) for visual representation of phage GRNs (Gene regulatory networks).
 Gene regulation interaction information is extracted from scientific literature and entered into the model.
 Source type 'gene' is used for genes and gene products, and source type 'box for regulatory sites.
 Several types of interactions are described in the BioTapestry model: (i) initiation of transcription of a gene from promoter, (ii) activation of transcription by a product of phage gene, (iii) repression of transcription by a product of a gene binding to the operator of target promoter, (iv) repression of transcription by the operator negatively influencing promoter, (v) termination of transcription initiated from the promoter and (vi) antitermination of transcription by a product of antiterminator gene.
 Positive regulation is depicted as an arrowed line pointing from the master to the slave element (i, ii, iii), negative regulations as a 'T' shaped line pointing to the slave element (iv, vi) and neutral relation as a straight line between master and slave elements (v.
 Only interactions among the phage genome elements are defined at the moment, though future versions may include also phage host regulatory elements.